 The mission of the Simon Lab within the Center for Health Equity Transformation is to lift health for all by exposing root causes of health inequities and serving as a hub that pushes boundaries in research, education, workforce development, and community engagement.

-The Simon Research Lab is led by Dr. Melissa A. Simon, Vice Chair of Clinical Research in the Department of Obstetrics and Gynecology, George H. Gardner Professor of Clinical Gynecology, and Professor of Obstetrics and Gynecology, Preventive Medicine and Medical Social Sciences.
-Dr. Simon's primary research interests are aimed at eliminating health inequities among low income, medically underserved women across the lifespan.
+The Simon Research Lab is led by Dr. Melissa A. Simon, Vice Chair of Research in the Department of Obstetrics and Gynecology, George H. Gardner Professor of Clinical Gynecology, and Professor of Obstetrics and Gynecology, Preventive Medicine and Medical Social Sciences.

 The Simon Lab is home to programs that will help traing the next generation of health equity researchers and healthcare processionals.
 We offer a nurturing environment that fosters, creates, and catalyzes innovative partnerships across disciplines and communities in education and training, research, and health care delivery.
 Our capacity for cross-sectoral partnerships informs policymaking and lifts health for all by advancing evidence-based health equity programs, policies, and initiatives.
 Our work emphasizes giving voice and opportunity to historically marginalized and underserved people.
 Learn more about current research projects.

 - Dr. Simon was elected to the National Academy of Medicine.
 Election to the Academy is considered one of the highest honors in the fields of health and medicine and recognizes individuals who have demonstrated outstanding professional achievement and commitment to service.

 - The Feinberg School of Medicine announced the new Center for Health Equity Transformation (CHET), led by Dr. Simon.